 Ellie Mae: Maybe it never came back.

 Viewers watch McCrea’s character sizing her up: young, tiny, hungry, poor, dressed to hide from men—what could she do with a little encouragement?
 Ed pays attention to Ellie’s sharp retorts.
-He marvels ‘she ain’t so bad on the comeback’.
+He marvels: she ain’t so bad on the comeback.
 Compared to the Portuguese girls, Ellie lacks any display of femininity that’s supposed to compel his notice.
-Bare faced, flat cap, childish braids, shapeless jumper, zip-front jacket, A-lined skirt, and flat lace ups do not produce a ‘come-hither’ countenance.
+Bare faced, flat cap, childish braids, shapeless jumper, zip-front jacket, A-lined skirt, and flat lace ups do not produce a ‘come-hither’ style.
 Yet he’s intrigued by the sass mouth dame tucking into a ham sandwich, which explains why he follows her to the beach after she announces her plan to go look for clams.

-He parks his motorbike and approaches her slowly on the sand.
+He parks his motorbike and approaches her slowly.

 Ed: Getting any clams?